 A recent literature on comparative politics has asked how political institutions might shape economic policy.
 In particular, a number of theoretical contributions by economists have posed the question whether electoral rules and political regimes systematically influence fiscal policy outcomes: see Persson and Tabellini (2000) for a survey.
 But empirical work is still scant.
 Whereas a large and interesting literature discusses how constitutional features of state and local governments correlate with policy outcomes (see for instance Bohn and Inman, 1996, Pommerhene, 1990, Feld and Matsusaka, 2000), only a few empirical studies have compared fiscal policy in large samples of countries governed by different electoral rules or regime types.
-Some recent exceptions are Poterba and Von Hagen (1999).
-Milesi-Ferretti, Perotti and Rostagno (2000) and Persson and Tabellini (1999).
+Some recent exceptions are Poterba and Von Hagen (1999), Milesi-Ferretti, Perotti and Rostagno (2000) and Persson and Tabellini (1999).

 Naturally, political scientists have done extensive empirical work on comparative politics.
 But their focus has been on political phenomena, such as the number of parties, the frequency of elections, or the attributes of governments under different constitutions, and does not touch on fiscal policy.
-As a result, very little is known about whether and how fiscal policy varies across political institutions, particularly when the analysis is extended to non-OECD countries.1
+Castels (1998) and Lijphart (1999) include rare exceptions, but their analyses are confined to correlations and bivariate regressions, relating a few economic policy outcomes to constitutional features.
+As a result, very little is known about whether and how fiscal policy varies across political institutions, particularly when the analysis is extended to non-OECD countries.

 We try to fill this gap.
 Specifically, we try to establish some stylized facts regarding the mapping from electoral rules and political regimes to policy outcomes.
 We look exclusively at the effects on fiscal policy: the size and composition of government spending and government deficits.
 A companion paper (Persson, Tabellini and Trebbi, 2000) studies the incidence of corruption across different political institutions.
+While some of our estimates aim at direct tests of specific hypotheses, we also go beyond such tests in our search for systematic relationships in the data.

 The political constitution seems to matters a lot for policy.
 We find striking similarities between presidential regimes and majoritarian electoral rules.
 Both institutions are associated with smaller governments, compared to parliamentary and proportional systems.
-This is particularly true of presidential regimes and when we consider the growth of government over time.
+This is particularly in the case of presidential regimes and when we consider the growth of government over time.
 The reaction of government spending to economic and political events is also systematically correlated with institutions.
-Presidential and majoritarian systems have a more dampened and less persistent reaction to income shocks, compared to proportional parliamentary systems.
-This could be related to a different composition of spending (social transfer programs tend to be smaller in presidential and majoritarian democracies), or it could be a different reaction of the collective decision process to changing economic circumstances.
-The different dynamic and stochastic behavior of government spending is also reflected in budget deficits, which tend to be smaller and less reactive to shocks in presidential and majoritarian democracies.
-Finally, the electoral cycle of fiscal policy is also institution dependent.
-In presidential regimes we observe a post-election cycle, with painful fiscal adjustments postponed until after the election.
-In parliamentary regimes, we instead observe a pre-election cycle, with tax cuts taking place in the election year.
+Presidential and majoritarian systems have a more dampened and less persistent reaction to income shocks, compared to proportional and parliamentary systems.
+This could reflect a different composition of spending (social transfer programs tend to be smaller in presidential and majoritarian democracies), or a different reaction of the collective decision process to changing economic circumstances.
+The different dynamic and stochastic behavior of government spending is also reflected in budget deficits, which are smaller and less reactive to shocks in presidential and majoritarian democracies.
+Finally, the electoral cycle of fiscal policy is also institution-dependent.
+In presidential regimes, we observe a post-election cycle in fiscal aggregates - with painful fiscal adjustments postponed until after the election - as well as a pre-election cycle with tax cuts in the pre-elections year.
+In parliamentary regimes, we observe a similar pre-election cycle, but no post-election cycle.
+On the other hand, social transfers are boosted, before and after elections, in proportional, parliamentary systems.

-1Tanzi and Schuknecht (2000) provide an extensive and detailed description of fiscal policy in a very large sample of countries, but they do not ask how policy varies across constitutions.
+&lt;sup>1Tanzi and Schuknecht (2000) provide an extensive and detailed description of fiscal policy in a very large sample of countries, but they do not ask how policy varies across constitutions.